Use this Eco-friendly Cleaning solution for your home

 Vinegar and citric acid help against lime

 Ecologically clean is easy: With lukewarm water and some vinegar essence, you get the bathroom to shine and get rid of limescale.
 The mixture is very suitable for window cleaning and even as a fabric conditioner in the washing machine.
 If you do not like the smell of vinegar, you can use citric acid.
-It removes lime stains just as effective and has a pleasant citrus fragrance.
+It removes lime stains just as effectively and has a pleasant citrus fragrance.

 Potato starch is another ‘weapon’ for green cleaning.
 It is a natural enemy of lime.
 The easiest way is to eliminate limescale immediately after showering by directly rubbing dry taps, tiles, and the tub dry with a cloth.